atomic-router/atomic-router.github.io/docs/react/scope.md

 // No scope
 import { Route, createRoutesView } from 'atomic-router-react';

-// Scoped imports (correct for SSR) import { Route, createRoutesView } from 'atomic-router-react/scope';
+// Scoped imports (correct for effector < 23 and atomic-router-react < 0.9)
+// On newer versions you can safely use `atomic-router-react` without `/scope` in the SSR or SPA import { Route, createRoutesView } from 'atomic-router-react/scope';
 ```